||Name: Tom Morgan

 Standout: Great Trainer of the Year Award, 2008, IOR Global Services

-In today's globally interdependent economy, executives and other employees must frequently work with people from other cultures, or even relocate to other countries for their jobs.
-But how hard is it to adjust to a different culture?
+In today's globally interdependent economy, executives and employees are working more and more with people from other cultures, and in some cases, must relocate to other countries for their jobs.
+How hard is it to adjust to a new culture?
 What is the best way to prepare for it?

-If you’re the executives at Verizon or Vodafone, prepping to send sales teams to work in Japan, Germany, France, and the U.K., you bring in Tom Morgan for a cross-cultural sensitivity training workshop for your employees.
+If you’re the executives at Verizon or Vodafone, prepping to send sales teams to Japan, Germany, France, and the U.K., you bring in Tom Morgan to give a cross-cultural sensitivity training workshop to your employees.

-If you’re Disney studios trying to understand why your animated film didn’t go over in India, you retain Tom for a primer on the fine points of Indian arts and culture.
-Or, if you’re the artistic director of Cirque Du Soleil trying to mold a show for audiences in China, Korea and Dubai, you sit Tom down in the first row to watch a rehearsal and then use his feedback for course correction.
+If you’re Disney studios attempting to understand why your animated film didn’t go over so well in India, you retain Tom to present a primer on the fine points of Indian arts and culture.
+If you’re the artistic director of Cirque Du Soleil trying to mold a show that audiences in China, Korea and Dubai will love, you sit Tom down in the first row to watch a rehearsal and then use his feedback to adjust the show.

-“I help people build intercultural skills,” says Tom, a cross-cultural consultant with 18 years of experience, who does one-on-one work and group business trainings for some of the largest corporations in the world.
+“I help people build intercultural skills,” says Tom, a cross-cultural consultant with 18 years of experience, who holds one-on-one work and group business trainings for several of the largest corporations in the world.

 Topics Tom typically covers include the host country’s culture, the adjustment process, dealing with culture shock, and differences in communication styles.
-He uses the Bennett Scale to diagnose a client's stage of cultural sensitivity, then customizes his training based on that starting point.
+He uses the Bennett Scale to diagnose a client's "stage of cultural sensitivity," and then customizes his training based on that starting point.

-“As they progress," says Tom, "they experience higher states of awareness of the host culture, ultimately arriving at a stage where they can integrate that culture into their own reality — they’ve expanded their consciousness to include the other culture.
+“As they progress," says Tom, "they experience higher states of awareness of the host culture, ultimately arriving at a stage where they are able to integrate that culture.
+In effect, they’ve expanded their consciousness to include the other culture."

-Tom has helped clients and their families relocate to more than 50 countries, working with more than a hundred Fortune 1000 companies and organizations including Boeing, General Motors, the U.S. Marine Corps, Nestle Purina, and Chevron.
+Over his 20-year career, Tom has helped his clients and their families relocate to more than 50 countries, working with more than a hundred Fortune 1000 companies and organizations that include Boeing, General Motors, the U.S. Marine Corps, Nestle Purina, and Chevron.

 “In my twenties I traveled a lot.
-I was in India for three years, I taught in Nepal, I worked on a peace project in Nicaragua.
-I spent six years outside the U.S., which had a huge impact on me.
+I spent three years in India, I taught in Nepal, I worked on a peace project in Nicaragua.
+I was outside the U.S. for six years, which had a huge impact on me.
 I was fascinated by cultural differences.
 I knew I wanted to work in the field.”

 In 1993 Tom began to read prolifically on the subject.
 He called authors.
 He took courses at the Intercultural Communications Institute in Portland, Oregon.
 He networked.

-Has Tom's education at MUM helped in his work?
+Tom says his education at MUM has helped quite a lot in his work.

-He particularly values the focus on self he experienced at MUM.
-“I really liked that I was able, over and over, to connect the details of what I was learning to the study of the self.
+Toim particularly values the focus on Self he experienced while a student at MUM.
+“I really liked that I was able, over and over, to connect the details of what I was learning to the study of the Self.
 That was one of the most important things for me."

 When Tom isn't working, he can sometimes be spotted in some cozy coffee shop, finger-picking on guitar with his band, Skunk River Medicine Show.
 Or, when he's abroad, he takes pleasure in expanding his gustatory consciousness at restaurants that showcase local dishes.